Azure-Samples/contoso-chat/README.md

 > [!WARNING]
 >
-> **Recording message conetent.** The environment variable [AZURE_TRACING_GEN_AI_CONTENT_RECORDING_ENABLED](./infra/main.bicepparam)determines if the actual message contents will be recorded in the traces.
+> **Recording message content.** The environment variable [AZURE_TRACING_GEN_AI_CONTENT_RECORDING_ENABLED](./infra/main.bicepparam)determines if the actual message contents will be recorded in the traces.
 By default, message contents are not recorded.
 To include message contents in the trace, set the environment variable to "true" (case insensitive).
 Any other value will ensure the message contents are not recorded.

 <details>
 <summary> 1️⃣ | Local Tracing(Inner Loop) </summary>